pfsense/docs/source/interfaces/lagg-interfaces.rst

 Using a LAGG does not necessarily guarantee full throughput equal to the sum of all interfaces.
 In particular, a single flow will not exceed the throughput of a LAGG member interface.
-Traffic on a LAGG is hashed in such a way that flows between two hosts, such as pfSense and an upstream gateway, would only use a single link since the flow is between a single MAC address on each side.
+Traffic on a LAGG is hashed in such a way that flows between two hosts, such as pfSense® software and an upstream gateway, would only use a single link since the flow is between a single MAC address on each side.

 In networks where there are many hosts communicating with different MAC